im-notalex/luau-assistant/README.md

 **If using a local model, confirm the model path and format match what your runner supports.
 Some formats require extra runtimes.**

+***Hosted API Authentication / 401 Errors***

+**Double-check the key/model fields in the Settings drawer.
+OpenAI and OpenRouter each expect their own key + model names, while OpenAI-compatible endpoints also need the full base URL.
+Keys are cached locally per browser; clearing them resets the fields.
+If you rotate keys, re-enter them and restart web_ui.py.**

+***Context Length or Prompt Clamp Warnings***

+**Ollama/local llama.cpp paths accept up to ~12M tokens, but hosted endpoints are capped at 204k tokens.
+If you see clamp warnings, trim the question, reduce the number of pinned docs, or switch to a local backend.
+External providers will automatically truncate prompts to stay under the limit.**

+***Stale Embeddings / Catalog***

+**After adding or removing Docs/*.md files, rerun the setup scripts (`setup_verify.py` and `api_validator.py`) to rebuild embeddings and the catalog.
+The UI caches context counts until the next reload, so restarting `web_ui.py` ensures fresh stats.**

 # ***-- Notes --***

 **This project is intended for personal or educational use.
 I didn't make this to replace developers, i made it to teach and make it easier for people to learn.
 Don't use it to replace developers.
 TLDR; don't be a dirtbag, you dingus.**